 The early signs of kidney stones can be subtle and may not always be noticeable.
 However, some common early indicators include:

-If you experience any of these early signs, it's essential to consult your doctor for a proper diagnosis and treatment plan.
+If you experience any of these early signs, it is essential to consult your doctor for a proper diagnosis and treatment plan.

 As kidney stones progress, they can cause a range of symptoms that may vary in intensity and frequency.
 Common symptoms of kidney stones include:

-The type and severity of symptoms may vary depending on the size and location of the kidney stone.
-Some small stones may pass without causing noticeable symptoms, while larger stones can result in severe pain and complications.
+The type and severity of symptoms vary depending on the size and location of the stone.

 The development and progression of kidney stones involve several stages: